Beerooke31/CupcakeSmash2025/content/step_2/_index.md

 We're going to create a function called `startGame` and this is goingn to run everytime the user clicks the **Start** button.

-When we created the HTML code in the template, we actually already instructed the button to run this function when it is clicked (feel free to peek at the HTML code and see this for yourself).
+When we created the HTML code in the template, we actually already instructed the button to run this function when it is clicked, feel free to peek at the HTML code and see this for yourself.
 All you need to do is actually create the function, and tell it what to do.
 For now we're going to ask it to show us a message when the game has started.

 Add the following to your JavaScript code in CodePen to create your function: